yanivnizan/knowledge-base/src/documents/unity/profile/Profile_GettingStarted.html.md

 1. Download and import the official [Facebook SDK](https://developers.facebook.com/docs/unity/getting-started/canvas).

 	<div class="warning-box">You don't need to initialize FB.
 SoomlaProfile will initialize it for you.
 (Do **not** call `FB.Init()`).</div>

+2. Follow Facebook's integration process.

-2. Create an empty folder named `Facebook` under `Assets/Plugins`.
+3. Create an empty folder named `Facebook` under `Assets/Plugins`.

-3. Move the `Scripts` folder from `Assets/Facebook` to `Assets/Plugins/Facebook` - SOOMLA works from the `Plugins` folder so that it'll be available to UnityScript developers.
+4. Move the `Scripts` folder from `Assets/Facebook` to `Assets/Plugins/Facebook` - SOOMLA works from the `Plugins` folder so that it'll be available to UnityScript developers.
 This is why you need to move `Facebook` into `Plugins` as well.

   <div class="info-box">**NOTE:** When working with Unity version > 4.5.0 (targeting iOS) please follow these extra steps:<br>